ThomasKaiser/Knowledge/articles/Exploring_Apple_Silicon_on_MacBookAir10.md

 ### LCD backlight consumption

 When activating the internal display but letting the laptop being totally idle consumption varies between 2.4W (lowest brightness) and 7.3W.
-The `powermetrics` tool unfortunately isn't able to report power usage for the display since reporting `unable to get backlight node`.
+The `powermetrics` tool unfortunately isn't able to report power usage for the display since just telling `unable to get backlight node`.

 Summary: The internal 2560x1600 display when being active adds between ~2W and ~7W to the overall consumption depending on the brightness level.
 Keep this in mind when enjoying power consumption reviews of these devices.
 You get a 5W variation solely based on display brightness.